colbyprior/speedies/docs/7. Warbands/Vampires.md

 *Inherent*

 This unit may not have any equipment, but does not suffer the penalties for fighting Unarmed.
-### Bull Rush
+### Ambush
 *Melee*

-This unit gets advantage on the first round of combat when they engage an enemy
+This unit gets Advantage on the first round of combat when they Engage an enemy
 ### Animal
 *Inherent*